helgatheviking/Nav-Menu-Roles/readme.txt

 As a workaround, you can switch to a default theme (or disable the conflicting plugin), edit the Nav Menu Roles, for each menu item, then revert to your original theme/ reenable the conflicting plugin.
 The front-end functionality of Nav Menu Roles will still work.

+= Workaround #3 =

+Download and install this [tiny plugin](https://gist.github.com/helgatheviking/d00f9c033a4b0aab0f69cf50d7dcd89c).
+Activate it when you need to make the NMR options appear and then disable it when you are done editing.

 = I'm using XYZ Membership plugin and I don't see its "levels"? =

 There are apparently a few membership plugins out there that *don't* use traditional WordPress roles/capabilities.
 My plugin will list any role registered in the traditional WordPress way.
 If your membership plugin is using some other system, then Nav Menu Roles won't work with it out of the box.
 Since 1.3.5 I've added a filter called `nav_menu_roles_item_visibility` just before my code decides whether to show/hide a menu item.
 There's also always been the `nav_menu_roles` filter which lets you modify the roles listed in the admin.
 Between these two, I believe you have enough to integrate Nav Menu Roles with any membership plugin.